jomarieminney/sc-new-workshop-content/content/Django/make_it_dynamic/_index.md

 Now, every time you add a new bakery via the admin, it’ll automatically show up here!
 This is where Django starts feeling like magic ✨

-Let's go ahead and check your server http://127.0.0.1:8000/
+Let's go ahead and check your server `http://127.0.0.1:8000/`

 ![bootstrapstyle](images/bootstrap_style.png)

+{{% notice style="info" title="Challenge!" icon="lightbulb" %}}

-Now let's go to admin http://127.0.0.1:8000/admin.
+Now let's go to admin `http://127.0.0.1:8000/admin`.
 Login with your superuser credentials.
 Remember in admin section (Chapter 7) where we played around and added some bakery details?
 It's time to add more and watch it come to life!

+{{% /notice %}}

 That's all folks, you've built your first Django app.
 We're so proud of you!!!